gesiscss/face2face/docs/index.rst

 Software for basic face2face interaction analysis
 ==========================================

-The face-to-face-interaction-analysis package "face2face" allows you to use predefined functions to analyse social behaviour.
+The face-to-face-interaction-analysis toolbox "face2face" allows you to use predefined functions to analyse social behaviour.

 Sociopatterns provides: